Spanish Baked Chicken

 - 1/2 cup dry white wine

-1 Make marinade: In a medium bowl combine the olive oil, vinegar, oregano, salt, garlic powder, pepper, bay leaves, raisins and olives.
+1 Make marinade: In a medium bowl whisk together the olive oil, vinegar, oregano, salt, garlic powder, pepper, bay leaves, raisins and olives.

-2 Marinate the chicken: Prick the skin of the chicken with fork tines and add to the marinade, coating well.
+2 Marinate the chicken: Prick the skin of the chicken with fork tines or the tip of a sharp knife and add to the marinade, coating well.
+Pricking the skin is to help the marinade penetrate the chicken.
 Cover and refrigerate several hours or up to overnight.

-3 Place chicken in baking dish, cover with marinade, wine, brown sugar: Preheat oven to 350°F. Place chicken in a 12x8x2-inch baking dish.
-Combine wine with the marinade and pour over chicken.
-Sprinkle chicken with brown sugar.
+3 Place chicken in baking dish, cover with marinade, wine, brown sugar: Pre-heat oven to 350°F. Place chicken in a 12x8x2-inch baking dish.
+Add the wine to the marinade and pour over chicken.
+Sprinkle the chicken all over with brown sugar.

-4 Bake: Bake uncovered at 350°F, basting occasionally, until chicken is tender, about 50 minutes.
+4 Bake: Bake uncovered at 350°F, basting occasionally, until chicken is tender, 45 to 50 minutes.
 Remove bay leaves.